 The project's total co-financing is US\$40,199,250 between in-kind and cash contributions from project partners.
 The six countries collectively through their liaison ministries for the project are providing a combined US\$9,000,000 in in-kind co-financing in the form of staff time, use of equipment, office space, etc. The project's Executing Agency, CRFM, is providing a cash co-financing contribution of US\$300,000 grant and in-kind contribution of US\$1,899,250.
 The GEF Implementing Agencies CAF and FAO are also each providing in-kind contributions.
-CAF anticipates cofinancing of \$25,000,000 which will be comprised of lines of credit to be made available in support of blue biotrade through national financial institutions, and will focus at upscaling project results relating to fisheries governance, the protection of critical habitats for fish, and the consolidation of Fisheries Value Chains.
+CAF anticipates cofinancing of \$25,000,000 which will be comprised of lines of credit to be made available to support national financial institutions focus on implementing blue economy strategies by targeting enabling environments relating to fisheries governance, protection of critical habitats for fish, consolidation of fisheries value chains, and removal of capital-intensive barriers to attract private sector investment.
 FAO will to provide \$4,000,000 in cofinancing from the EU support towards the Blue Growth Initiative (BGI) (see Table C), which is part of a \$45 million Intra-ACP Blue-Growth programme for Sustainable Fisheries and Aquaculture Value Chains project.
-GEF funding will not be used to support any specific Blue Biotrade activities in this project.